THE BOOK: Nightbird

 Publisher: Wendy Lamb Books (March 10, 2015)

-Note: This book was received from Net Galley in exchange for an honest review.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Note: This book was received from Net Galley in exchange for an honest review.Pin this article to read later!
+And make sure to follow us on Pinterest.